borntofrappe/borntofrappe/playground/Utils/Markdown Parser/README.md

 It takes a bit of adjustment when it comes to the renderer, but it's worth the extra effort.

-### Syntax highlighting

-I've removed syntax highlighting with shiki.
-Eventually I plan to tackle the feature with a package that fits nicely in 11ty own config file.

 ### fence

 The syntax for the code included between ``` ticks is modified to create the following markup: